Skip to content

 Eat Salad Listed by qilin Ransomware Group

-On June 3, 2026, the qilin ransomware group added Eat Salad to its leak site, confirming that internal files had been exfiltrated from the restaurant chain during a ransomware attack.
+On June 3, 2026, the qilin ransomware group added Eat Salad to its leak site, claiming that internal files had been exfiltrated from the restaurant chain during a ransomware attack.

 Public reporting indicates that Eat Salad, a salad-focused restaurant operator, fell victim to a ransomware incident in which attackers gained access to company systems, encrypted data, and then exfiltrated internal files before publishing proof on their leak portal.
 The exact number of people affected remains unknown, as the leaked materials have not been fully analyzed in public view.
 Available reporting describes the exposed information as internal files, though specific categories such as customer names, payment details, or employee records have not been publicly detailed.
 The listing appeared on the qilin leak site with a unique identifier, and the group typically sets extortion deadlines measured in days or weeks after posting.